Wealthify doesn't support your browser

 You have the ability to control your spending

-But this doesn’t have to be the case.
+Children don’t have to be expensive.
 Yes, there are lots of costs associated with having children but there also are plenty of things that you can do to reduce this cost too.

 For a start, budgeting is important.
 Not only will it let you know exactly how much you’ve been spending on your children, but you’ll also be able to easily spot where you’ve overspent or see where you could save money in future.